ytimyno/pac-on-rails/README.md

 #### Cloud-specific Configuration

 Each cloud provider has its own configuration section within the engine.
 Below are details specific to each cloud:
-- Resources to check for metadata pairs (Azure).
-Modify tag_paths as necessary.
-Azure uses "tags" for metadata but other providers may use "labels".
+- tag_paths lists the paths to the metadata to be checked (within Terraform).
+This is quite tigthly coupled, and fragile.
+This is here, not only, but also because CSPs use different terms to refer to the same thing..
+- *tag_paths*: Easy mode, specify one tag path per CSP.
+Hardcore, specify multiple (see example in [cloud_specific_configurations.json](./policy/metadata/infrastructure/cloud_specific_configurations.json)).
+- *tag_paths_strict*: If multiple paths are specified, they all will be checked.
+If tag_paths_strict is True, all of the paths must be present in the resource and must comply with the policy.
+See the section [metadata policy format](#metadata-policy-format).
+Copy an example from [policy.json](./policy/metadata/infrastructure/policy.json) into you running directory, as explained in the [run section](#run).
-- **Supported Resource Types**: Lists of Cloud/specific resource types where tagging policies are enforced.
+- *Supported Resource Types*: Lists of Cloud/specific resource types where tagging policies are enforced.
+See [future work](#future-work).

 ## Metadata Policy Format (Container Images & Traditional IaC Infrastructure)